16 Treatment effect models

 .

-Although the t-test is useful for cases in which we only account for two treatments, it is common to have other variables affect our outcomes.
-Linear models permit hypothesis testing in more general situations.
-We start the description of the use linear models for estimating treatment effects by demonstrating how they can be used to perform t-tests.
+Although the t-test is useful for cases in which we compare two treatments, it is common to have other variables affect our outcomes.
+Linear models permit hypothesis testing in these more general situations.
+We start the description of the use of linear models for estimating treatment effects by demonstrating how they can be used to perform t-tests.

 If we assume that the weight distributions for both chow and high-fat diets are normally distributed, we can write the following linear model to represent the data:

 A nice feature of this model is that \(\beta_1\) represents the treatment effect of receiving the high-fat diet.
-If the null hypothesis that the high-fat diet has no effect can be quantified as \(\beta_1 = 0\).
-We can then estimate \(\beta_1\) and answer the question of weather or not the observed difference is real by computing the estimates being as large as it was under the null.
-So how do we estimate \(\beta_1\) and a standard error for the estimate?
+The null hypothesis that the high-fat diet has no effect can be quantified as \(\beta_1 = 0\).
+To perform hypothesis testing on the effect of the high fat diet we can estimate \(\beta_1\) and compute the probability of an estimates being as large as the observed when the null hypothesis is true.
+So how do we estimate \(\beta_1\) and compute this probability?

-A powerful characteristics of linear models is that we can can estimate the parameters \(\beta\)s and their standard errors with the same LSE machinery:
+A powerful characteristic of linear models is that we can estimate the \(\beta\)s and their standard errors with the same LSE machinery:

 fit <- lm(body_weight ~ diet, data = mice_weights)